-Gold receivable represents the quantity of gold covered by contractually binding orders for the creation of shares where the gold has not yet been transferred to the Trust's account.
+Gold receivable, when recorded, represents the quantity of gold covered by contractually binding orders for the creation of shares where the gold has not yet been transferred to the Trust's account.
 Generally, ownership of the gold is transferred within three days of trade date.
-As of September 30, 2005 and November 12, 2004, there was no gold receivable.
+As of September 30, 2007 and 2006 there was no gold receivable.